 - are of state pension age - both you and your partner if you have one (if you are a couple and only one is of state pension age then you will need to claim universal credit) OR

 - are in specified accommodation (usually where care and/or personal support is provided)

-To check if you are of state pension age please check on the gov.uk website.
+To check if you are of state pension age, please check on GOV.UK.